Opinion: Not your grandparents' Europe | DW | 21.05.2019

 Unequal election system

-But with potentially fate-changing European Parliamentary elections coming up, I am asking myself what Europe needs to do to become the place I want for my grandchildren, who will call multiple corners of the continent home.
+But with potentially fate-changing elections coming up in the European Parliament, I am asking myself what Europe needs to do to become the place I want for my grandchildren, who will call multiple corners of the continent home.

 I want them to be able to have a political voice as Europeans through democratic representation at the European level, because overcoming Europe's challenges depends on citizens who are politically invested across national borders.